-Members of our lucid dream forum have been asking how to create dream characters in lucid dreams.
+Members of our Academy have been asking how to create dream characters in lucid dreams.

 The most common problem is having characters who look nothing like they should.
 Or they seem disinterested in your company.
 Or they fail to show up on command altogether.